johnjackoleary/cfi-commonplace-book/Filed/Weight.md

 Put another way, maneuvering speed (Va) is meant to ensure the airplane stalls before exceeding the [[limit load factor]].

-In level flight, we're at 1G [[load factor]].
+In level flight, we're at 1G [[Load Factor]].
 If we double, triple, or quadruple the angle of attack, we increase our G-force by double, triple, or quadruple.

 If we increase our G-force beyond the [[limit load factor]], we can cause structural damage.
 So we need to ensure we don't want to exceed +3.8 Gs.